Sonamkhadka/CritiqueAI/README.md

 ## Usage

 1. Enter the text you want to analyze in the input field
-2. Select which AI model you want to use (OpenAI GPT-4o, DeepSeek Chat, or Google Gemini 2.5 Pro)
+2. Select which AI provider you want to use:
+   - **OpenRouter** (free, default): Choose from available free models like DeepSeek, Google Gemini, or GPT-4o Mini
+   - **OpenAI, DeepSeek, or Google** (requires your own API key): Direct access to premium models
 3. Click the "Analyze" button
 4. View the comprehensive analysis of your argument with logical structure, emotional analysis, and critical evaluation
 5. Save or revisit previous analyses from the history panel